chartingshow/documentation/crypto/wallets.md

 ## Wallet Types at a Glance

+Before diving into the detailed lists, it's important to understand the main categories of crypto wallets and how they differ.

+Each wallet type offers trade-offs between **security**, **convenience**, and **control of funds**.

+- **Hardware Wallets** provide the strongest security by keeping private keys offline, but they require a physical device and are less convenient for frequent transactions.
+- **Software / Smart Contract / MPC / Multisig Wallets** strike a balance between usability and security.
+They are ideal for active users who engage with DeFi, NFTs, or multi-party setups, though they remain more exposed to online threats.
+- **Custody Wallets** delegate key management to a third party.
+They offer maximum ease of use and often integrate with fiat services, but at the cost of requiring trust in the custodian.

+The table below provides a quick side-by-side comparison of the three main wallet categories:

 | Category                                               | Control of Private Keys                     | Security Level                                    | Convenience / Accessibility                         | Best For                                                        |
 | ------------------------------------------------------ | ------------------------------------------- | ------------------------------------------------- | --------------------------------------------------- | --------------------------------------------------------------- |
 | **Hardware Wallets**                                   | User holds keys offline                     | Very High (cold storage, resistant to hacks)      | Medium (requires physical device)                   | Long-term holders, high-value accounts                          |